gisaia/ARLAS-Exploration-stack/README.md

 ### Without embedded elasticsearch

-In the above command, just change the value of environment variable `ELASTICSEARCH` to point to a single server of your elasticsearch cluster in the above command, and the elasticsearch-related part of the initialization will be performed against your custom cluster.
+In the above command, just change the value of environment variable `ELASTICSEARCH` to point to a single server of your elasticsearch cluster, and the elasticsearch-related part of the initialization will be performed against your custom cluster.

 # Development